 Josh Brolin stars as an ex-confederate soldier who can talk to dead people.
 John Malkovich is the villain.
 It was almost a good movie, but the soundtrack ruins the better moments and it gets pretty corny near the end.

 25. Green Lantern (2011)

 The movie had everything going for it.
 I'm not even a big fan of Green Lantern, but when I heard about the director and the cast I got really excited.
 Unfortunately the road to Green Lantern is paved with good intentions.

 This movie just bored me.
 It's over three hours long, and Bane is unintentionally hilarious at times.
 Anne Hathaway makes a great Catwoman, but that's all I can say in favor of this film.

 Half of a great movie, and half of a Michael Bay movie.
 It starts out well, even though some of the details surrounding Krypton don't bear thinking about.
 Henry Cavill is a great Superman, but Zack Snyder was trying too hard to please too large an audience.

 28. Batman v.
 Superman: Dawn of Justice ***1/2

 I don't care what the critics say - this is a great f*&king movie.
 I was unimpressed by Man of Steel - but this?
 This is the one I've been waiting for.
 Probably a bit slow - or even too dark - for some, but I loved it.
 The extra 1/2 star is for the Ultimate Edition, which improves upon the theatrical cut.
 This is DC done well.

 29. Suicide Squad (2016)**

 Having set up the general premise in Batman v.
 Superman, Warner Bros. will introduce this superhero team to the big screen.
-Confirmed members are Superman, Batman, Wonder Woman, Cyborg, the Flash, and Aquaman.
+Confirmed members are Batman, Superman (?), Wonder Woman, Cyborg, the Flash, and Aquaman.
 Word around the campfire is that Steppenwolf will be the villain.